zzhangjii/learning-library/workshops/README.md

 **Objectives**:

-- Handy docker commands you may need while doing Lab200: Building microservices on ATP
+- Handy docker commands you may need while doing <a href="./LabGuide800BuildingMicroservicesOnATP.md" target="_blank">LabGuide800BuildingMicroservicesOnATP.md</a>